 - If symptoms have not cleared within 48h especially if urethral discharge persists, in which case repeat culture is needed to recheck antibiotic sensitivity. - Review antibiotic sensitivities if available, in Results Reporting section of NaSH.
 Check carefully the date of specimen collection on all reports - several laboratory reports may be sent on a single isolate.
 Be careful on NASH as sensitivities may relate to more than one organism if multiple pathogens identified. - Offer final review at 3 months for repeat STS ± HIV test. - Sequence types are now imported into NaSH about a month behind: they can be useful e.g. in multiple anatomic sites (same or different infection?) and resolving issues about which partners are linked (should be same ST).
-Patients can have more than one strain of GC at the same time. - Referral to the Sexual Health Adviser or nurse with SHA competencies to check adherence to management of treatment and to complete partner notification and to determine whether further follow up via phone is necessary.
+Patients can have more than one strain of GC at the same time. - Referral should be made to the Sexual Health Advisers to check adherence to management of treatment, to complete partner notification and to determine whether further follow up via phone is necessary.
+All patients should be added to SC SHA Virtual Diary at 3 weeks after treatment. - If <25yrs encourage re-testing at three months (as 10-30% of young people are reinfected with Chlamydia within 3 months).
+Patients should be added to SC SHA Re-Test for an automated text reminder at 3 months.